SimulatedGREG/electron-vue/docs/getting_started.md

 #### On the subject of electron
 electron-vue requires the use of electron `>= v1.2.3`.
 The `v1.2.3` release adds support for more [`chrome.*` APIs](https://github.com/electron/electron/releases/tag/v1.2.3) that `vue-devtools` depends upon.
 If you are needing a previous release of electron before `v1.2.3`, then you will need to manually uninstall [`electron-devtools-installer`](https://github.com/SimulatedGREG/electron-vue/blob/master/template/package.json#L36) from `./package.json` and revert `./app/electron.js` to a previous version found [here](https://github.com/SimulatedGREG/electron-vue/commit/e7175ee0337f3af36de49aef10cf58a64d75a220).

+Although optional, it is recommended to lock in your electron version after scaffolding your project.
+This helps prevent other developers working on the same project developing on different versions.
+Electron makes releases quite often so features are always subject to change.
+[More Info](http://electron.atom.io/docs/tutorial/electron-versioning/).